microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Get child items in folder name](./Media/get-child-items-in-folder.png)

-1. Create a conditional path by dragging and dropping the **On completion** option between the **Get and unzip files** activity and the **Get items in folder** activity.
+1. Create a conditional path by dragging and dropping the **On success** option between the **Get and unzip files** activity and the **Get items in folder** activity.
 This step establishes a logical flow in your pipeline, ensuring that the metadata retrieval occurs only after the file directory has been set.

     **Note:** Our activity Get and unzip files is currently deactivated but its activity state is marked as **On success** during testing and building.
-Before releasing to production we will want to set the property back to **Activate**.
+Before releasing to production you would want to reset the property back to **Activate**.

     ![Conditional path on success](./Media/conditional-path-on-success.png)